Frequently Asked Questions

 What We Discovered: The Power of Parallelization

-The results of Faros AI's study revealed a benefit METR's methodology couldn't capture: AI is enabling developers to handle more concurrent workstreams effectively and deliver significantly higher throughput.
+The results of Faros's study revealed a benefit METR's methodology couldn't capture: AI is enabling developers to handle more concurrent workstreams effectively and deliver significantly higher throughput.

 Our data shows that developers on high-AI-adoption teams interact with 9% more tasks and 47% more pull requests per day.
 This isn't traditional multitasking, which research has long shown to be counterproductive.
 Instead, it reflects a fundamental shift in how work gets done when AI agents can contribute to the workload.